The question of what is and what is not ‘terrorism’ becomes most contentious when it’s not a Muslim doing the killing.

 Most ‘Islamophobia’ incidents have been mild compared to Islamist and Islamic terrorist incidents, so there’s been a false equivolence narrative where a hate crime of pulling of a hijab (definitely an assault) seems to have the same value as an actual terrorist act.
 That’s because there are very few terrorist acts against Muslims by Muslim hating western nationalists and racists, so there has to be some way of upping the victimhood.

 I agree the line can be difficult to define.
 For example, when a British Muslim converted to Christianity and some of his Muslim neighbours beat the crap out of him and hospitalised him, has that gone over the line from hate crime to terrorism?
 If the stabbing of a cartoonist is terrorism, why not this?
-And when A British Sunni Muslim travels to Scotland to stab to death an Ahmadi Muslim, is that a hate crime or a terrorist act?
+And when a British Sunni Muslim travels to Scotland to stab to death an Ahmadi Muslim, is that a hate crime or a terrorist act?
+Terrorist attack, because he wants to instil terror into apostates and blasphemers.

 But I think shooting a number of people, or blowing them up, or mowing them down with a truck, are all terrorist acts.
 That’s sufficiently over the line to define it easily.